Electoral registration privacy notice

 For further details about your rights and how to exercise these, please visit the Your privacy rights page.
 Where possible we will seek to comply with your request, but we may be required to hold or process data in order to comply with a legal requirement.

 If you are concerned about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
-You can also contact the Leeds City Council Data Protection Officer or visit the Data protection officer page.
+You can also contact the Leeds City Council Data Protection Officer or visit the Data protection complaints and incident reporting page.

 If you are unhappy with how the council has answered your complaint, you can contact the Information Commissioner’s OfficeInformation Commissioner’s Office.